Austria victim theory: Historical background

 The Holocaust started in Austria in July 1941 and had mostly finished by the end of 1942.
 The arrestees were taken to ghettos and concentration camps in Belarus, Latvia and Poland via Theresienstadt and were ultimately killed.
 Toward the end of the war, the slaughter resumed in Austria, where thousands of Hungarian Jews worked on the construction of defense lines.
-The extermination of Jews, treated as slaves "privatized" by the local Nazis, continued for several weeks after Germany had surrendered in the rural areas of Styria.
+The extermination of Jews, treated as slaves "privatized" by the local Nazis, continued in the rural areas of Styria for several weeks after Germany had surrendered.
 The case of slaveowners from Graz reached the court of the British occupation power.
 The British field investigations resulted in 30 death sentences for Styrian Nazis, 24 of whom were executed.
 In total, one third of Austrian Jews perished just in 7 years (nearly 65,000 people).
 As few as 5,816 Jews, including 2,142 camp prisoners, survived until the end of the war in Austria.

 The total number of deaths caused by Hitler's repressions in Austria is estimated to be 120,000.
 During the two years (1940–1941) of Aktion T4, 18,269 people deemed mentally ill were murdered in Hartheim Castle alone.
 Practically all of the Roma community living in Austria was eliminated; moreover, no fewer than 100,000 Slovenes, Czechs, Hungarians and Croatians were forced to leave Austrian Germany.
 Also, 100,000 other people were arrested for political reasons, nearly 2700 were executed for active resistance, and nearly 500 perished by resisting arrest or being targeted by local forces.
 Austrian resistance against the regime was meagre and produced no significant results.
 The overwhelming majority of Austrians actively supported the regime until its end.
 Among 6.5 million Austrians of all ages, 700,000 (17% of adults) were members of the NSDAP.
 In 1942, before the number of German casualties began to increase, the ratio was greater: 688,000 Austrians (8.2% of the overall population) were NSDAP members.
 Together with their family members, a fourth of all Austrians were involved in the NSDAP.
 A disproportionate share of the personnel within the Nazi repression machine came from Austria, which had 8% of the German population, but produced 14% of SS soldiers and 40% of extermination camp staff.
 More than 1.2 million Austrians fought on the side of the Axis powers.
 During the war 247,000 military personnel were killed and 25,000 to 30,000 civilians perished in Allied bombings and the Vienna offensive.
 Also, 170,000 Austrians returned disabled, and more than 470,000 were taken prisoner by the Allies.